Updated June 8, 2021

 When face coverings are required or expected under this protocol, face coverings need not be worn in the following settings:

 - When eating or drinking, as long as individuals comply with any other posted restrictions.

 - When alone in an office, private study area, or other space.

 - When alone in a motor vehicle or utility vehicle used for University business.

-- When teaching or lecturing in a University course at a distance of at least six feet from another individual, instructors may substitute a university issued or approved face shield for a face covering if a face covering would unduly hamper classroom instruction.
-Face coverings remain required for instructors at all other times not separately excepted by this protocol.
-For example, face coverings remain required while moving to and from the classroom.
+- When teaching or lecturing as part of a University course at a distance of at least six feet from another individual.
+In this circumstance, instructors may use a University issued or approved face shield in lieu of a face mask if a face mask would unduly hamper classroom instruction.

-- Children under the age of 2 years or anyone unable to remove a face covering without assistance.
+- Children under the age of 2 years or anyone unable to remove a face mask without assistance.

 - When an accommodation is necessary as indicated by a medical or similar subject matter expert and granted by express written permission of the University.

 A good face covering fit is critical to optimizing its performance.